joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 ### Recap

-In the previous lesson we leared about the following react components provided to us by the `react-router-dom` library:
+In the previous lesson we leared about the following react components, provided to us by the `react-router-dom` library:

 * `Link` - works in a similar fashion to the `<a>` element, exepct that it does not trigger a page reload.
 * `Route`
-  * When providing a string as the `path` props and a React component as the `Component` prop, the component will be rendered if the current `url` matches the provided `path` string.
+  * When providing a string for the `path` prop and a React component for the `component` prop: the component will be rendered if the current `url` matches the provided `path`.
-  * The above will render partial matches (i.e. path `/a` would be a match for url `/apple`) unless with the `exact` keyword is provided as an attribute.
+  * The above will be true for partial matches (i.e. path `/a` would be a match for url `/apple`) unless with the `exact` keyword is provided as a prop.
-  * The routing is **inclusive**: if the same url route matches with multiple `path`s, all of the corresponding components will be rendered.
+  * The routing is **inclusive**: if the same url route matches the `path` for multiple `Route`s, _all_ of the corresponding components will be rendered.

 ### [My Pets' Website](https://codesandbox.io/s/8yq0ly3708)

-In this lesson we will be exploring further routing concepts through the _My Pets' Website_ example.
+In this lesson we will explore further routing concepts through the _My Pets' Website_ example.

 First, Note the folder structure: